Cipher2911/GDAPDEV-GROUP-9/README.md

         i.)
 Run the command npm init in CMD of your project directory. ii.)
 Run the commmand npm install mongoose in CMD of your project directory.

+2.)
+Running in the Terminal of VS Code
+    i.)
+Type node seed.js for the data to be connected to MongoDB. ii.)
+Type node server.js for the address to the website.